HSLdevcom/jore4-graphql-playground/README.md

 1. Run `hasura console` to start the console.
 1. Run `hasura migrate ...` to read or write DB migration files.
 1. Run `hasura metadata ...` to read or write Hasura configuration.

+To iterate on the frontend faster, comment out the lines for the service `frontend` in `docker-compose.yml` and use `yarn start` outside of Docker in the directory `frontend`.